KI3-Team/savt-client/README.md

   A graphical interface (available for Windows and macOS) allows users to easily manage measurements, configure parameters, view logs in real time, and review historical results.
 It interacts with the core worker component via gRPC, offering a user-friendly entry point without requiring command-line interaction.

 - **Cross-platform Support**:
   SAV-T is available on Windows, macOS, and Linux, and supports both amd64 and arm64 architectures.
 It can run as a system service with auto-start on boot, ensuring stable and uninterrupted operation for long-term measurement.

-**By participating and running SAV-T**, you help build a global dataset of source address validation capabilities, contributing to Internet security research and infrastructure protection.
-The collected results are anonymously visualized at [KI3 SAV-T Results Dashboard](https://ki3.org.cn/#/sav?sub=savTest&children=recentTestResults).

 **Procedures Involved**: Participation in the Task will involve downloading and installing SAV-T software on your computer, running the software and submit your token proof.

 **Compensation**: You will be compensated online through Prolific for your participation in the Task.
-Incomplete or non-compliant submissions will not be eligible for payment.
+Incomplete or non-compliant submissions will not be eligible for payment.  -->